Ian-Wilhite/Ian-Wilhite.github.io/_pages/about.md

 🌍 **Mars Rover Simulation (MEEN 357)**
 For my engineering course, I am building and analyzing a rover simulation that models forces acting on a Mars rover, integrating telemetry data to track its velocity, position, and power consumption.
 This project is helping me develop skills in simulation software, data analysis, and modeling, while also deepening my understanding of planetary exploration.

-### Previous Experience
-🛠️ **Philmont Staff Association**
-During my time at Philmont Scout Ranch, I had the opportunity to work in various engineering and leadership roles, which strengthened my problem-solving skills and ability to work under pressure.
-I applied my technical skills to create solutions in high-stakes environments and led teams through complex logistical challenges.

 ### Future Goals
 🚀 Looking ahead, I am excited to expand my expertise in robotics and multi-agent systems to address a variety of pressing global challenges.
 My goal is to continue working on innovative projects that push the boundaries of autonomous systems, including applications in search-and-rescue operations, sustainable environmental monitoring, and extraterrestrial exploration.